 In the solutions below, the following behavior is assumed:

+- The UAV UE never transmits any signalling or data in the area of a cell corresponding to an NTZ (i.e. the geospatial area corresponding to the NTZ and the frequency band(s) corresponding to the NTZ)

+- the UAV UE is provided by the network with NTZ-related information as described in the solutions below.

 - the UAV UE deactivates the AS layer or ceases to transmit any data when entering an area corresponding to the NTZ

+NOTE: it is assumed that if the UE can receive DL data, the UE cannot perform any actions that require any transmission while in the area corresponding to an NTZ.

+Editor’s Note: whether the UE is allowed to receive DL data in an area corresponding to and NTZ is FFS

 - the UAV UE may perform a registration update before entering the NTZ with an indication that the UAV UE is about to enter an NTZ, so that the network considers the UAV UE unreachable but registered, similarly to the mechanisms adopted in previous releases for high latency communication behavior.
-The UAV UE would then performs re-registration when existing the NTZ.
+The UAV UE does so based on the NTZ information it receives as described below.
+The UAV UE would then performs re-registration when exiting the NTZ.
 This enables the network to know the exact status of the UAV UE.

 - for connected mode UAV UEs, it is expected that the network is configured to know which cells correspond to an NTZ and the RAN will attempt to avoid handing over a UAV UE to a cell corresponding to an NTZ.
 However, in some scenarios the only suitable cell for an handover may be a cell impacted by an NTZ (location and frequency bands), and the UE behavior described below must apply.
 Optimizations in the case of connected mode handover to minimize loss of connectivity and ensure the respect of NTZs need to be discussed further with RAN WGs.

 - for IDLE mode mobility, the UAV UE behavior is described below.

+Editor’s Note: Additional/what parameters need to be considered to properly describe NTZ and actual restrictions/enforcement aspects and roles of NTZ in the core and radio network are FFS.

+Editor’s Note: Coordination with RAN WGs are required to progress the solution to ensure that RAN (eNB/gNB) has inputs required to enforce UE compliance with NTZ.

+Editor’s Note: how the solution can address change of NTZ information is FFS

 6.X.2.3 Extension of Service Restrictions for NTZs

-In this solution, a UAV UE supporting NTZ restrictions provides an indication in 5GMM of support of NTZ Restrictions.
+In this solution component, a UAV UE supporting NTZ restrictions provides an indication in 5GMM of support of NTZ Restrictions.

 The CN receives the NTZ information (e.g. via OAM from external party) and maps the NTZ information to a Restricted Transmission Area (RTA).
 If the AMF determines that the supporting UE is an UAV UE, i.e. the UE provided indication of NTZ support, the UE has an aerial subscription, and after successful UUAA procedure when it is performed, then the AMF configures the UE with this Restricted Transmission Area.
 If a UAV UE does not provide the indication, the AMF may deregister the UE and may provide a cause code (and a backoff timer) to indicate not to re-register for a time for this PLMN.